 First, enter the number of adults and children that will be eating.

 Select how hungry the crowd is.
 This will adjust the total amount of food needed, so the calculations are as accurate as possible.
 Seriously, please don't eat the cutlery.

 Lastly, select how much of each type of foodstuff you want.
 Note this will not change the total amount of food.
 It will switch around the proportions of each type based on your preferences.

 Based on what you selected, our calculator will show you the following results:

-- The total amount of food you need to buy, based the number of guest and hunger level.
+- The total amount of food you need to buy, based on the number of guests and hunger level.

-- Total budget - a rough estimation of how much will you spend, based on the average price of meat and veg for standard BBQ products.
+- Total budget – a rough estimation of how much you will spend, based on the average price of and for standard BBQ products.

-The price does not include any additional sides and sauces, and, as prices vary from region to region, take this figure as a guide only.
-If you are going for the highest quality meat on the market, such as beef brisket or tenderloin, the real cost could end up being much more expensive.
+The price does not include any additional sides and sauces, and as prices vary from region to region, take this figure as a guide only.
+If you are going for the highest quality meat on the market, such as beef brisket or tenderloin, the real cost could end up being much higher.